-Faculty members who wish to develop a project or experience and receive Community Engaged Learning (CEL II) designation for a course that has already been approved by their School can do so by following 4 simple steps.
+Faculty members who wish to develop a project or experience and receive Advanced Community Engaged Learning (CEL) designation for a course that has already been approved by their School can do so by following 4 simple steps.

-Bonner Center Information Session: The first step in the process is to meet with Bonner Center for Civic and Community Engagement staff to review the CEL II criteria, hear about existing class projects, learn about the needs of existing Bonner Center community partners that might be a good fit for the class, and discuss the types of support that might be available during the implementation stage.
+Center for Community Engaged Learning & Research Information Session: The first step in the process is to meet with staff from the Center for Community Engaged Learning & Research (CELR) to review the Advanced CEL criteria, hear about existing class projects, learn about the needs of existing community partners that might be a good fit for the class, and discuss the types of support that might be available during the implementation stage.